-Currently there are four publicly accredited law schools in Texas, Thurgood Marshall School of Law (TMSL) at Texas Southern University, the University of Houston Law Center, the University of Texas School of Law, and Texas Tech University School of Law.iii Below is an enrollment and the ethnic breakdown of four For the period under institutions. review, TMSL conferred 2.5 times more juris doctorate degrees than the other institutions put together; almost ten (10) times more than UH, 4.2 times more than UT and 15.5 times more than Texas Tech.
+Currently there are four accredited public law schools in Texas, Thurgood Marshall School of Law (TMSL) at Texas Southern University, the University of Houston Law Center, the University of Texas School of Law, and Texas Tech University School of Law.iii For the period under review, TMSL conferred 2.5 times more juris doctorate degrees on African Americans than the other three institutions put together; almost ten (10) times more than UH, 4.2 times more than UT and 15.5 times more than Texas Tech.
 TMSL conferred more degrees on Mexican American matriculants than UH and Texas Tech combined, but less than UT.